Benefits Of The Circular Economy Model You Haven't Considered

 10

-• Disadvantaged urban areas are an untapped source of human capital that businesses can cultivate to help them grow their circular practices.
-They should consider outreach in these communities to recruit labor for their new jobs that perform collection, repair, and remanufacturing.
+Additionally, disadvantaged urban areas are an untapped source of human capital that businesses can cultivate to help them grow their circular practices.
+Businesses should consider outreach in these communities to recruit labor for their new jobs that perform collection, repair, and remanufacturing.